myfear/ejq_substack_articles/ai-error-handler-pii/README.md

 # ai-error-handler-pii

+The AI error handler pii is a Quarkus app that demonstrates AI-powered exception handling with LangChain4j, including PII redaction and user-friendly error messages.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: <https://quarkus.io/>.